 Using the DKIM records is very important to be able to properly authenticate our emails.
 If you use third-party email services like G Suite, SendGrid and so on, they probably ask you to add a proper DKIM record if you don’t have one, and they will also provide you they data key for it, which as we have said need to be used in a TXT record.
 In some cases, instead of this, the provider may ask you to create a specific CNAME record to authenticate your emails.

-The main objective of DNS system is to map IP domains to IP addresses, on the other hand PTR records works on the opposite way, it is used to map an IP address to a domain name.
+The main objective of the DNS system is to map IP domains to IP addresses, on the other hand, PTR records work on the opposite way, it is used to map an IP address to a domain name.
 That’s why the PTR records are also known as rDNS (reverse DNS) records.

 PTR records are used, in most cases, to implement a reverse DNS lookup for an IP, but they can also be used for other tasks, for example, to set up a DNS-SD.